Did you know it takes 6 visits on average for customers to purchase online?

 - This works by creating an email campaign where anyone who clicks on your email will now start seeing your ads.
-You can lists of specific email to target specific audiences and guide them to what would interest them most on their website.
+You can list of specific emails to target particular audiences and guide them to what would interest them most on their website.

 - This is done by retargeting code into HTML or the signature of your emails.

-- This is where a consumer has actually landed on your site and you track their next few browse searchers to plant perfectly timed personalised ads to re-attract the consumer.
+- This is where a consumer has landed on your site, and you track their next few browse searchers to plant perfectly timed personalized ads to re-attract the consumer.

 - This type is adopted 64.9% of the time.

-- This works by live marketers, on a paid search engine, guiding consumers to the right page with a trail of ads based off of their searches.
+- This works by live marketers, on a paid search engine, guiding consumers to the right page with a trail of ads based on their searches.

-- This is done by viewing who clicked on paid ads before and depending on searches you can retarget the consumers with more ads to lead them in the direction you need them to be heading.
+- This is done by viewing who clicked on paid ads before and depending on searches, and you can retarget the consumers with more advertisements to lead them in the direction you need them to be heading.

 - This works when a consumer visits your site.
-You then track their behaviour at each level of shopping within you platform.
-When they then leave your site and start browsing you can place strategic video retargeting ads.
-These can be personalised to target the interests of the consumer to get them back onto your site.
+You then track their behavior at each level of shopping within you platform.
+When they then leave your site and start browsing, you can place strategic video retargeting ads.
+These can be personalized to target the interests of the consumer to get them back onto your site.

-This is done by making use of tracking pixels which allow you to track the consumers behaviour.
+This is done by making use of tracking pixels, which allow you to track the consumers’ behavior.